dekoza/mtgpl/TSR.rst

    Target creature gets -5/-5 until end of turn.

+:mtgtip:`Gray Merchant of Asphodel<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/b/5be62041-fec2-44e0-aec9-5368d1c7f1da.jpg?1614706741|https://scryfall.com/card/tsr/323/gray-merchant-of-asphodel?utm_source=api>`
+   When Gray Merchant of Asphodel enters the battlefield, each opponent loses X life, where X is your devotion to black.
+You gain life equal to the life lost this way.
+(Each |mana_b| in the mana costs of permanents you control counts toward your devotion to black.)

 :mtgtip:`Gurmag Angler<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/6/361fe303-34a5-4d12-b927-dfb858699c6c.jpg?1614622049|https://scryfall.com/card/tsr/324/gurmag-angler?utm_source=api>`
    Delve (Each card you exile from your graveyard while casting this spell pays for |mana_1|.)